leonardopagliochini/QuantumC/benchmarking/README.md

   near-zero polynomial coefficients, and reports every attempted fit in the summary CSV while showing only the best curve on the plot.

+`[[heatmaps]]` tables aggregate a metric across CC/Ir bins and display the result over a colour map.
+When you need a spatial view with elevation, add `[[surfaces]]` entries: they reuse the same aggregation knobs as heatmaps but render a Matplotlib 3D surface plus (optionally) an interactive Plotly HTML.
+Set `interactive_outfile` to control the HTML name (defaults to `<outfile>_interactive.html`), tweak the camera with `view_elev`/`view_azim`, and switch to a wireframe via `surface_kind = "wireframe"` if desired.
+The interactive export requires `plotly` to be installed in the active environment.
+Provide `paraview_outfile` to dump the aggregated surface as a VTK `STRUCTURED_GRID`, ready for ParaView (`Warp By Scalar` gives the same 3D profile as the Matplotlib plot).
+Use `paraview_scale` when you want to shrink or amplify the exported Z geometry before rendering. `x_tick_round` and `y_tick_round` (on heatmaps or surfaces) round axis labels to the nearest step so you can collapse awkward label pairs into cleaner approximate values.

 ## Core Helper Modules (`bench_tools/`)

 - **`gen_cc_ir_programs.py`** – emits pipeline-friendly C code with exact CC